brummer10/gxtuner/README.md

 to uninstall gxtuner run
 $ make uninstall

+to build a Debian package, run
+$ make deb

 you can run gxtuner from any location you choose without installation.
 [1] but to work propper with jack_session manager you need to install it